 If there was one issue we always had with older Denon DJ products, it had to be the mirrored layout.
-It’s not a huge deal and we are sure you would get used to it after a few hours but to attract users from other brands and more expensive independent set ups, Denon had to make this unit have identical layouts on the deck sections.
-The decks feature 6” capacitive jog wheels with LED ring lighting and a HD display in the centre.
+It’s not a huge deal and we are sure you would get used to it after a few hours but to attract users from other brands and more expensive independent setups, Denon had to make this unit have identical layouts on the deck sections.
+The decks feature 6” capacitive jog wheels with LED ring lighting and an HD display in the centre.
 The display can be used to display your own logo and performance information such as loop lengths.
 We would have liked to have seen the option to display more information in these screens, the BPM would have been great so we aren’t looking up to the screen as often.

 The Jog Wheels

 The LED ring colour corresponds to the deck layer to which you are playing.
-It’s a great way of remembering if you are using the deck to control Deck 1 or 3, 2 or 4 and this colour choice is mirrored on the CUE buttons on the mixer and on screen deck.
+It’s a great way of remembering if you are using the deck to control Deck 1 or 3, 2 or 4 and this colour choice is mirrored on the CUE buttons on the mixer and on-screen deck.
 The jog wheels are lighter than those found on the SC5000 units and this is a great thing.
-Sadly they don’t feature adjustable tension and they carry their weight a bit too well, which means a slight nudge can run away from you if your not careful.
+Sadly they don’t feature adjustable tension and they carry their weight a bit too well, which means a slight nudge can run away from you if you’re not careful.

 Below the pitch fader we find dedicated beat grid controls, these are a necessity for users who won’t be using a computer to prepare their tracks before coming to the player.
 The Prime 4 does a great job of analysing tracks on the fly but DJ’s playing music with a moving BPM will be glad to see they can still edit grids on the fly!
-Finally we are met by 8 RGB soft touch performance pads.
-With a variety of performance modes, these feel great and any DJ coming from a high end controller will real right at home with them.
+Finally, we are met by 8 RGB soft-touch performance pads.
+With a variety of performance modes, these feel great and any DJ coming from a high-end controller will real right at home with them.

 The Denon Prime 4 may be able to play from almost any digital source but what if you really want to play from external sources.
-Well Denon DJ haven’t left any stone unturned with the Prime 4, with all four channels being able to be assigned to external devices.
+Well Denon DJ hasn’t left any stone unturned with the Prime 4, with all four channels being able to be assigned to external devices.
 Add to that 2 switchable phono inputs on channels 3 and 4, with the upcoming DVS support for Serato already announced.

 Outputs are handled by balanced XLR for the Booth Out and Zone Out (more on zone outputs later).
-We have a unbalanced RCA and Balanced XLR output for the master with a Mono/Stereo switch.
+We have an unbalanced RCA and Balanced XLR output for the master with a Mono/Stereo switch.
 Headphone ports of both sizes are found on the front of the unit and you can control the volume, mix and even enable split cue from the mixer.

-There are two dedicated microphone combo XLR/Jack inputs with great sounding preamps and full 3 band EQ and adjustable echo.
+There are two dedicated microphone combo XLR/Jack inputs with great-sounding preamps and full 3 band EQ and adjustable echo.
 The mobile DJ’s will love this feature and it’s a big step up over most of the competitions controllers that use and lose regular channels on the unit in order to control a mic.

 We also find Link port on the rear of the unit, this can output time, BPM and other track data to compatible sources.
 This information is sent to lighting systems such as Resolume, Soundswitch, TimeCode and StageLinq.
 The fact that you only need a Prime 4 and compatible lighting controller to provide a fully automated and professional show is fantastic news for smaller venues and mobile DJ’s alike!